UCLNatSci/2023/NSCI0011/neural_circuits/html/_sources/project/prototype.md

     [5], [], [7], [10, 11], [11], [6, 19], [], [5, 17]]
 ```

+Write Python code to determine the answers to the following questions.

 1\.
 The adjacency list of an undirected graph has the property that for any two nodes `i` and `j`, if `i` is a neighbour of `j` then `j` is a neighbour of `i`.
 Show that `x` is the adjacency list of an undirected graph.

 2\.
 Find a pair of nodes that are not connected by a path.